Bobby Bones Refuses To Let Mirrorball Trophy Out Of His Sight After Surprising ‘Dancing With The Stars’ Win

 Bobby Bones and Sharna Burgess had some stiff competition on the Dancing With the Stars finale.
 The underdog couple, who consistently ranked low on the judges’ leaderboard, beat out heavy hitters Milo Manheim and Witney Carson, Evanna Lynch and Keo Motsepe, and Alexis Ren and Alan Bersten for the 27th Dancing With the Stars mirrorball trophy.

-According to People, after the Dancing With the Stars finale aired, a humbled Bobby Bones also told reporters that he was “in shock” over winning the mirrorball trophy and he credited Sharna Burgess’ loyal fan base for the couple’s victory.
+According to People, after the Dancing With the Stars finale aired, a humbled Bobby Bones also told reporters that he was “in shock” over winning the mirrorball trophy, and he credited Sharna Burgess’ loyal fan base for the couple’s victory.